lbernail/demo/README.md

 - terraform/backends/backends.tf
 - terraform/frontends/frontends.tf

-In both, you need to modify the vpc data source (to access outputs from the vpc stack:
+In both, you need to modify the vpc data source (to access outputs from the vpc stack):
 ```hcl
 data "terraform_remote_state" "vpc" {
     backend = "s3"